 Welcome back to From the Classroom, our weekly peek into classes at ACTCM.
-As this month’s spotlight on ACTCM’s Nutrition class comes to an end, Austin Gresham LAc. gives us a last a glimpse into his classroom as he shares a question on bone broth and its health benefits.
+As this month’s spotlight on ACTCM’s Nutrition class comes to an end, Austin Gresham LAc. gives us a last a glimpse into his classroom as he shares a question on bone broth benefits.

 From the Classroom will return next month to chat with Dr. Jonathan Wheeler in his Tui Na class!